mia-platform/documentation/docs/business_suite/cms_configuration/conf_cms.md

 ## Configure extensions

-You can configure extensions for every single page by modifyng `cmsProperties.json` file.
+You can configure extensions for every single page by modifying `cmsProperties.json` file.
 As said before for each page you have to add a `<page id>` (the **CMS page endpoint without the initial slash**) key.

 ### Configure the Card Layout